 Town of Elk Point

 The Town of Elk Point is also part of the St. Paul region and just a short twenty five minute drive from the Town of St. Paul.
 Here, you can pose for a photo with the 32-foot Peter Fidler statue and celebrate the history of the 1790’s fur trade.
+Shop and dine in the downtown core, and be sure to visit Sew Heavenly Quilting located in an old church along 50th Avenue.
 Find your forever home or vacation retreat through Lakeland Realty.

 Sticker Station: Elk Point Subway